-If you have an e-commerce store, it is important to gain the trust of your customers as well as potential customers who are visiting your store.
-Setting up a trusted e-commerce payment gateway is one crucial way to win your customers’ trust and confidence.
+If you have a dropshipping business, it is important to gain the trust of your customers as well as potential customers who are visiting your store.
+Setting up a trusted e-commerce payment gateway is one crucial way to win your customer’s trust and confidence.

 According to a research on conversion rates in e-commerce that was held by ACI, offering the three best payment methods according to the country in which you sell your goods improves the store’s conversion rate by 30%!